 Christian Tissier: Well, the truth is that for me, things were not so simple.
 When I was a 6th Dan, nothing was formalized, I was sometimes receiving letters, either from the Aikikai or from Endo Sensei where they referred to me as "Tissier Shihan" but it was not clear since this title was not being officially awarded at the times.
 After a while, a polemic started to appear, originating from and article published in Aikido Today magazine (American magazine edited by Susan Perry between 1983 and 2005, stopping after 100 issues) where Mitsugi Saotome Sensei and other Shihan were giving their opinion on the subject.
 From that, the Aikikai decided to make things clear by officially awarding the title.

 The title of Shihan is either awarded to a country or to an individual.
-Today, we awarded it to Belgium through Dany Leclerre, kind of a thank you gesture for all what he did for Aikido but also to make sure that everybody knows that he is the one in charge of the transmission of Aikido in this country.
+For an individual, it is kind of a thank you gesture for all he did for Aikido, as well as a way to make sure that everybody knows that he is the one in charge of the transmission of Aikido in his country.
 It doesn't mean that he will be able to grade people around the world though.
 Others can do it however, each case is different.
 It is still a bit of a complicated business alright...

 Guillaume Erard: As far as we know, there are only about 15 non-Japanese Shihan that have officially been awarded by the Aikikai, it is very little.
 Are the Japanese still quite protectionists?